This page walks you through the steps to create a new project and automatically generate a basic model from your

 If you want to rename your project after you’ve created it, use the Project settings documentation page (see the Renaming a project section).

-You can manually create additional new models for your project as described on the Understanding Model and View Files documentation page and then configure them for use in production as discussed in the When you need to configure models section below, with further instructions on the Creating a New LookML Project documentation page.
+You can manually create additional new models for your project as described on the Understanding model and view files documentation page and then configure them for use in production as discussed in the When you need to configure models section below, with further instructions on the Creating a new LookML project documentation page.